GPUOpen-Tools/dev_driver_tools/docs/source/index.rst

 Running the Panel with elevated privileges
 ------------------------------------------

 As previously mentioned, the panel only needs to be run with elevated privileges if the keyboard shortcut is needed for capturing.
 On Ubuntu 18.04, a dialog box may pop up indicating that the RadeonDeveloperService is running in headless mode.
-This is nothing to worry about and will not affect profiling in any way; it just means that the root shell doesn't have access to the user interface so is running without one.
-The only downside is that there won't be a 'service' icon in the system tray.
+This is nothing to worry about and will not affect profiling in any way; it just means that the root shell doesn't have access to the system tray so is running without a user interface.
+The only downside is that there won't be a 'service' icon available on the desktop.

 Radeon Developer Panel connection issues on Linux
 -------------------------------------------------